Elland Road: 1920–1974

 In the 1920s, the South Stand terrace was covered with a wooden barrel-shaped roof and came to be known as the Scratching Shed.
 Another stand was built on the east side terracing called the Lowfields.
-Behind the goal at the north end was a terrace known as the Spion Kop, or simply Kop, from a hill in South Africa on which 322 British soldiers lost their lives in the Battle of Spion Kop, in January 1900, in the Boer War.
+Behind the goal at the north end was a terrace known as the Spion Kop, or simply Kop, from a hill in South Africa on which 322 British soldiers died in the Battle of Spion Kop, in January 1900, in the Boer War.

 No significant changes were made to Elland Road in the 1930s, and 1940s, although it did see some large attendances.
 On 27 December 1932, 56,796 spectators attended for the visit of eventual champions Arsenal – a record that would last for almost 35 years.
 The last game of that season saw Leeds play Middlesbrough at home in front of 9,006 spectators.
 The stadium was chosen to host the all city of Leeds Rugby Football League Championship Final between Leeds and Hunslet in 1938, when a crowd of 54,112 saw Hunslet win the title.
 In the Second World War, the ground was requisitioned by the War Office for administrative purposes.

 Floodlights were first used on 9 November 1953 for a match against Hibernian when the £7,000 lights, claimed to be the most expensive in the country at the time, were switched on.
 The game attracted 31,500 spectators who saw two goals each from John Charles and manager Raich Carter as Leeds beat the Scottish side 4–1.
 It was the first of several Monday night games against teams from north of the border and in successive weeks, Dundee and Falkirk were the visitors to Elland Road.

 In the early hours of Tuesday 18 September 1956, a fire gutted the West Stand and scorched large sections of the pitch.
 The blaze consumed the entire structure, including offices, kit, club records, physiotherapy equipment, dressing rooms, directors' rooms, the press box and the generators for the floodlighting system.
 The roof of the stand collapsed into the seating area before the fire brigade arrived and the total damage was estimated to be £100,000, but the club's insurance cover was inadequate.
 The players helped clear rubble and wreckage, but the 2,500-seater stand could not be salvaged.
 After a board meeting, the directors decided to launch a public appeal to build a new stand with assistance from Leeds City Council.
 The appeal raised £60,000 and a £180,000 West Stand was opened at the start of the following season.